zzeroo/rust-crosspile/README.md

 # rust-crosspile

-Docker Container to cross compile and pack rust binaries for Windows.
+Docker Container to cross compile and pack rust binaries for Windows 32/ 64Bit.

 This project has strong gkt+3 support.

 ## Usage:
 First you have to build the container, from within this repo dir.